SyncfusionExamples/PDF-Examples/HTML to PDF/Blink/Convert-website-URL-to-PDF-document/.NET/Convert-website-URL-to-PDF-document/README.md

 Follow these steps to convert HTML content into a PDF file using the Syncfusion library:

-1. **Create a new project**: Initialize a new C# Console Application project.
+Step 1: **Create a new project**: Initialize a new C# Console Application project.

-2. **Install the NuGet package**: Add the [Syncfusion.HtmlToPdfConverter.Net.Windows](https://www.nuget.org/packages/Syncfusion.HtmlToPdfConverter.Net.Windows) package as a reference in your .NET Standard application from [NuGet.org](https://www.nuget.org/).
+Step 2: **Install the NuGet package**: Add the [Syncfusion.HtmlToPdfConverter.Net.Windows](https://www.nuget.org/packages/Syncfusion.HtmlToPdfConverter.Net.Windows) package as a reference in your .NET Standard application from [NuGet.org](https://www.nuget.org/).

-3. **Include necessary namespaces**: Add the following namespaces in your `Program.cs` file:
+Step 3: **Include necessary namespaces**: Add the following namespaces in your `Program.cs` file:

    ```csharp
    using Syncfusion.HtmlConverter;